MicrosoftDocs/customer-insights/ci-docs/engagement-insights/quotas.md

 [!INCLUDE [cc-beta-prerelease-disclaimer]( includes/cc-beta-prerelease-disclaimer.md)]

-Engagement insights is a highly scalable application, capable of supporting millions of events per second.
-During public preview, there are limits to both the ingestion volume in a workspace and the number of workspaces in an organization.
+Engagement insights is a highly scalable application that can support millions of events per second.
+During public preview, events have a volume threshold.
+There's also a limit to the number of workspaces in an organization.

 ## Engagement insights limits